KaiNorberg/PatchworkOS/README.md

 fd_t somePath = openat(dir, "data");
 ```

-Note that error checking is ommited for brevity.

-This system guarantees consent between processes, and can be used to implement more complex access control systems.

 An interesting detail is that when process A opens the `net/local/5` directory, the dentry underlying the file descriptor is the root of the mounted file system, if process B were to try to open this directory, it would still succeed as the directory itself is visible, however process B would instead retrieve the dentry of the directory in the parent superblock, and would instead see the content of that directory in the parent superblock.
 If this means nothing to you, don't worry about it.

 [Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/d5/dbd/group__kernel__fs__namespace.html)

 ### But why?

-Im sure you have heard many an argument for and against the "everything is a file" philosophy.
-So I wont go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior" or "composability" which ever term you prefer.
+I'm sure you have heard many an argument for and against the "everything is a file" philosophy.
+So I won't go over everything, but the primary reason for using it in PatchworkOS is "emergent behavior" or "composability" whichever term you prefer.

 Take the namespace sharing example, notice how there isent any actually dedicated "namespace sharing" system?
+Or the `spawn()` example, notice how there is no specialized system for setting environment variables in a child?

-There are instead a series of small, simple building blocks that when added together form a more complex whole.
-That is emergent behavior, by keeping things simple and most importantly composable, we can create very complex behaviour without needing to explicitly design it.
+Instead, we have a set of small, simple building blocks that when added together form a more complex whole.
+That is emergent behavior, by keeping things simple and most importantly composable, we can create very complex behavior without needing to explicitly design it.

-Lets take another example, say you wanted to wait on multiple processes with a `waitpid()` syscall.
-Well, thats not possible.
+Let's take another example, say you wanted to wait on multiple processes with a `waitpid()` syscall.
+Well, that's not possible.
 So now we suddenly need a new system call.
-Meanwhile, in a "everything is a file system" we just have a pollable `/proc/[pid]/wait` file that blocks untill the process dies and returns the exit status, now any behaviour that can be implemented with `poll()` can be used while waiting on processes, including waiting on multiple processes at once, waiting on a keyboard and a process, waiting with a timeout, or any weird combination you can think of.
+Meanwhile, in an "everything is a file system" we just have a pollable `/proc/[pid]/wait` file that blocks until the process dies and returns the exit status, now any behavior that can be implemented with `poll()` can be used while waiting on processes, including waiting on multiple processes at once, waiting on a keyboard and a process, waiting with a timeout, or any weird combination you can think of.

 Plus its fun.

 ## ACPI (WIP)

-PatchworkOS features a from-scratch ACPI implementation and AML parser, with the goal of being, atleast by ACPI standards, easy to understand and educational.
+PatchworkOS features a from-scratch ACPI implementation and AML parser, with the goal of being, at least by ACPI standards, easy to understand and educational.
 It is tested on the [Tested Configurations](#tested-configurations) below and against [ACPICA's](https://github.com/acpica/acpica) runtime test suite, but remains a work in progress (and probably always will be).

 See [ACPI Doxygen Documentation](https://kainorberg.github.io/PatchworkOS/html/d0/d30/group__kernel__acpi.html) for a progress checklist.